citation-file-format/citation-file-format/README.md

 ## Tools to work with `CITATION.cff` files :wrench:

+There is tooling available to work with `CITATION.cff` files to do different things: create new files, edit existing files, validate existing files, convert files from the Citation File Format into another format.
+The following table gives an overview of the tools that we know about.
+If there is a tool missing from this table, please [open a new issue](https://github.com/citation-file-format/citation-file-format/issues/new/choose) and let us know.

 <!-- Table with functions as cols, ecosystems as rows

 E.g., Validation, conversion, editing, creation